yukoliesh/frontend-nanodegree-mobile-portfolio/README.md

 ## What I Have done

 ### The original Page Score on pizza.html was
-* Mobile - 78
+* Mobile - 36
-* Desktop - 89
+* Desktop - 36

 ### The list of Optimization
 * Reduced the images' size to minimum
-* Minifed the CSS and JS files
+* Replaced the CSS in inline
 * Changing the .querySelector() to .getElementById()
 * Changing the .querySelectorAll() to .getElementsByClassName()
 * The background of Pizza is reduced